 Amy Prokop Lenhert

 During her ten years as an attorney with the Law Offices of Carl Shusterman, Amy Prokop Lenhert has practiced deportation defense for lawful permanent residents, cancellation of removal for nonresidents, fraud waivers, and applications for asylum.
-Ms. Prokop Lenhert also handles matters involving family-based petitions, unlawful presence waivers, citizenship and naturalization matters, and employment-based immigration for registered nurses.
+Amy also handles matters involving family-based petitions, unlawful presence waivers, citizenship and naturalization matters, and employment-based immigration for registered nurses.

-Ms. Prokop Lenhert regularly provides pro bono legal services through a variety of organizations including the AILA Military Assistance Program, Christian Legal Aid of Los Angeles, the Coalition to Abolish Slavery and Trafficking, and the Los Angeles County Bar.
-In June of this year, she will also be a featured speaker at the AILA national conference.
+Amy regularly provides pro bono legal services through a variety of organizations including the AILA Military Assistance Program, Christian Legal Aid of Los Angeles, the Coalition to Abolish Slavery and Trafficking, and the Los Angeles County Bar.
+In June 2015, she was a featured speaker at the national conference of the American Immigration Lawyers Association.

 “I am writing to express my deep appreciation for Ms. Amy Prokop Lenhert, attorney with the Law Offices of Carl Shusterman..
 She’s a very sharp and talented lawyer, with a natural flair for empathy in understanding the human element & context of a situation.
 Her legal acumen, deftly delivering facts and arguments were the main contributors to the successful conclusion of my case…” (More Client Reviews…)